srujanSagar/moc-frontend/Niranjan/journal.md

+##Day-1:
-Day-1: installed git.
-Created a repository, create a file, saved it and commited the changes.
-Fork a repository and clone it from github to work locally.
-Learned how to commit the changes locally.
-To push your local changes to the remote,pulling changes from the remote to your computer. created and checkout a branch. commited changes to a branch and merged them to the master and delete a branch. deleting a branch remotely.
+>-Fork a repository and clone it from github to work locally.
+>-To push your local changes to the remote,pulling changes from the remote to your computer.
+>-created and checkout a branch, commited changes to the branch, merged it to the master and delete it.
+>-deleting a branch remotely
+>-learnt using markdown.